 Due to the complexity of data collection, customer social network data is often not collected in consumer surveys.
-An alternative is to construct social relations through network simulations (He et al., 2014), based on certain hypotheses of network structure and "social distance" measured by the collected customer profiles.
-For example, based on the theory of homophily (McPherson et al., 2001), we can assume that two nodes with shorter social distance (similar customer attributes) are more likely to be connected.
+An alternative is to construct social relations through network simulations (He et al. 2014), based on certain hypotheses of network structure and 'social distance' measured by the collected customer profiles.
+For example, based on the theory of homophily (Mcpherson et al. 2001), we can assume that two nodes with shorter social distance (similar customer attributes) are more likely to be connected.
 Unlike the prior research that incorporates social influence as customer attributes, this research employs the ERGM to assess the social influence effects.
-In theory, compared to the use of discrete choice analysis, one should draw more reliable conclusions based on the results from the network approach, because of its capability of handling correlated node attributes and interdependent link relations, which avoids faulty inferences on covariates (Cranmer and Desmarais, 2011).
+In theory, compared to the use of DCA, one should draw more reliable conclusions based on the results from the network approach, because of its capability of handling correlated node attributes and interdependent link relations, which avoids faulty inferences on covariates (Cranmer & Desmarais 2011).